Who Can Examine?

 Consultant Examiners

-A Consultant Member application is available to persons who have not served on boards of dentistry.
 Consultant Examiners are appointed, then reappointed after an annual review.
 A Consultant Examiner must maintain a full, active license in good standing to practice dentistry or dental hygiene and have been in practice for at least five years.
 Consultant Examiners cannot vote or hold office within the organization but may participate on committees where permitted.
-Applicants will be required to include license information and name a referral.
+Applicants will be required to include license information and name a referral during the application process.